Agricultural Research

 Since the passing of the 2018 Farm Bill, we have worked vigorously to learn the ins and outs of hemp production in the Midwest.
 We planted our first hemp crop in the State of Missouri in 2019, and have learned a tremendous amount with each crop since then.

-We have strived to take our approach from corn and soybean research and apply that to the hemp industry.
+We have striven to take our approach from corn and soybean research and apply that to the hemp industry.
 Namely, we are focused on figuring out what works and what doesn’t work to produce a high-yielding profitable crop.